YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_rep.rst

 used for coarse grain synthesis where the cells of the target architecture operate on entire signal vectors instead of single bit wires.

-In Verilog and VHDL, busses may have arbitrary bounds, and LSB can have either the lowest or the highest bit index.
-In RTLIL, bit 0 always corresponds to LSB;
+In Verilog and VHDL, busses may have arbitrary bounds, and LSb can have either the lowest or the highest bit index.
+In RTLIL, bit 0 always corresponds to LSb;
 however, information from the HDL frontend is preserved so that the bus will be correctly indexed in error messages, backend output, constraint files, etc.